Pylons/pyramid/docs/narr/hybrid.rst

 .. note::

-   Root factories related to a route were explained previously in within :ref:`route_factories`.
+   Root factories related to a route were explained previously within :ref:`route_factories`.
 Both the global root factory and default root factory were explained previously within :ref:`the_object_graph`.

 Using ``*traverse`` In a Route Path